 Terms and Conditions

 The scholarship provides an allowance of $1,000 per annum.
-It also covers school fees based on Singapore Citizens’ rates, subject to an annual cap of $2,400.
+It also covers school fees based on Singapore Citizens’ rates less any subsidies, subject to an annual cap of $2,400.
 It is tenable for 2 years, subject to satisfactory progress at the end of JC1 and good conduct.
 Successful applicants are not required to enter into a bond to serve the Singapore Government.

 Successful applicants must offer Malay (Special Programme) or Bahasa Indonesia as third language at Secondary level and offer H2 History (Southeast Asia module)/IB History with 30-hour Advanced Conversational Malay Language or Bahasa Indonesia at Pre-University level.
-There will not be any restriction on the choice of the remaining subjects.
+There is no restriction on the choice of the remaining subjects.